Skip to main content

 FieldTypeRequiredDescription

-schema_versionintyesDirectory layout version.
-2 = folder-per-entity, 3 = adds dialect field support (current).
-Owned by the CLI — bump with wren context upgrade.
+schema_versionintyesProject layout version (current: 5 — adds first-class knowledge/).
+2 = folder-per-entity, 3 = dialect support, 4 = composite primary keys, 5 = knowledge/.
+Owned by the CLI — bump with wren context upgrade (see Migration).

 namestringyesProject identifier.